 The Roman propaganda machine churned out these ancient press releases, and the strong arm of the military bade the cowed citizenry of occupied countries to celebrate.
 This was one small way that the Empire kept control of all that conquered land.

-Okay, file the challenge away for just a minute and let’s back up to the first two words in the verse: “The beginning of the good news of Jesus Christ, the Son of God.”
+Okay, file this stark challenge away for just a minute and let’s back up to the first two words in the verse: “The beginning of the good news of Jesus Christ, the Son of God.”
 The beginning.
-I’ll confess, until this week, I never thought there was something odd about these two words, which open Mark’s account of the Gospel.
-But think about them for a second: the beginning.
-The two words obviously start the story.
+These two words seem completely innocuous.
+They obviously start the story.
 They’re on page one.
 They would have been at the top of the scroll in Mark’s day.
-Why does Mark need to tell us that we are reading the beginning of the story when we are obviously reading the beginning of the story?
+So then why does Mark need to tell us that we are reading the beginning of the story when we are obviously reading the beginning of the story?

 Perhaps Mark isn’t just stating the obvious.
 Perhaps this “beginning” is greater than “the opening verses of Chapter One.”
 Perhaps the “beginning” that Mark has in mind encompasses the entirety of his sixteen-chapter Gospel.
 Now we’re on to something.